GoogleCloudPlatform/accelerated-platforms/docs/platforms/cws/reference-implementation.md

     ```

 > [!NOTE]
-> If the Google Cloud Build GitHub App is already configured you can skip to the
+> If the Google Cloud Build GitHub App is already configured, you found an
-> to the
+> `<installation-id>` in the steps above, you can skip to the to the
 > [Initialize the Cloud Workstation repository](#initialize-the-cloud-workstation-repository)
 > section.